r-token/ryantoken.com-v3-svelte/src/routes/blog/learning-webrtc.md

 * WebRTC provides a standardized way for developers to implement this functionality with an API that we don't have to build ourselves

 * It's a popular open-source technology supported by Google, Mozilla, Opera, and others.
-You can browse the source code <a href="https://webrtc.googlesource.com/src/" target="_blank">here</a>
+You can browse the source code <a href="https://webrtc.googlesource.com/src/" target="_blank" rel="noreferrer">here</a>

 ***Cons***:

 * Maintaining STUN and TURN servers
-		* STUN isn't too bad since there are free STUN servers <a href="https://gist.github.com/zziuni/3741933" target="_blank">publicly available for you to use</a>.
+		* STUN isn't too bad since there are free STUN servers <a href="https://gist.github.com/zziuni/3741933" target="_blank" rel="noreferrer">publicly available for you to use</a>.
 		* TURN is expensive and more difficult, and no one offers them for free usage like STUN servers
 		* Kind of a Pro, but you *can* create your own STUN and TURN servers with the <a href="https://github.com/coturn/coturn">COTURN</a> open-source project